Accelerated Additive Schwarz Methods for Convex Optimization with Adaptive Restart: Numerical experiments

-In \cref{Fig:obs}, we present the energy error $E(u^{(n)})- E(u^*)$ of \cref{Alg:ASM,Alg:proposed} for~\cref{obs_FEM} with respect to the number of iterations $n$, where a reference solution $u^* \in V$ was obtained by $10^5$ iterations of \cref{Alg:FISTA_ada} applied to the full-dimension problem.
-It is observed that the convergence rate \cref{Alg:proposed} is faster than the one of \cref{Alg:ASM} for both one-level and two-level cases.
+In Figure~\ref{Fig:obs}, we present the energy error $E(u^{(n)})- E(u^*)$ of Algorithms~\ref{Alg:ASM} and~\ref{Alg:proposed} for~\eqref{obs_FEM} with respect to the number of iterations $n$, where a reference solution $u^* \in V$ was obtained by $10^5$ iterations of Algorithm~\ref{Alg:FISTA_ada} applied to the full-dimension problem.
+We note that Algorithm~\ref{Alg:ASM} for~\eqref{obs_FEM} is identical to~\cite[Algorithm~1]{THX:2002}.
+It is observed that the convergence rate Algorithm~\ref{Alg:proposed} is faster than the one of Algorithm~\ref{Alg:ASM} for both one-level and two-level cases.
 Therefore, we conclude that the proposed method is superior to the unaccelerated method when it is applied to the obstacle problem.

-Similarly to the case of the $s$-Laplacian problem, the scalability \cref{Alg:ASM} for the obstacle problem~\cref{obs_FEM} is ensured by \cref{Prop:obs}.
+Similarly to the case of the $s$-Laplacian problem, the scalability Algorithm~\ref{Alg:ASM} for the obstacle problem~\eqref{obs_FEM} is ensured by Proposition~\ref{Prop:obs}.
 Therefore, the proposed method is also anticipated to enjoy the scalability; we do some numerical experiments for verification.
-As shown in \cref{Fig:obs_sca}, the slopes of the energy graphs plotted in logarithmic scale in energy are almost indistinguishable for various values of $h$ and $H$ whenever the ratio $H/h$ is fixed.
-Moreover, the number of iterations to meet the stop condition~\cref{stop_sca} does not increase even if both $H$ and $h$ decrease such that $H/h$ is kept constant.
-These results verify that \cref{Alg:proposed} for~\cref{obs_FEM} is numerically scalable.
+As shown in Figure~\ref{Fig:obs_sca}, the slopes of the energy graphs plotted in logarithmic scale in energy are almost indistinguishable for various values of $h$ and $H$ whenever the ratio $H/h$ is fixed.
+Moreover, the number of iterations to meet the stop condition~\eqref{stop_sca} presented in Table~\ref{Table:obs_sca} does not increase even if both $H$ and $h$ decrease such that $H/h$ is kept constant.
+These results verify that Algorithm~\ref{Alg:proposed} for~\eqref{obs_FEM} is numerically scalable.